video-annotator/pythonvideoannotator/README.md

 ## Installation & Running

-The application was developed and tested with Ubuntu 12.04 and 14.
+The application was developed and tested with Ubuntu 12.04 and 14, OSX El Capitan, Windows 7.

 ### Dependencies